memgraph/docs/help-center/faq/memgraph-faq.md

 ### How do you upgrade?

-To do software upgrades the whole cluster has to go down.
+To do software upgrades, the whole cluster has to go down.
 Before that data has to be migrated to a cluster with the newer version of Memgraph.
 At the moment, we offer no downtime upgrades, but that’s a feature which is high on our priority list.
 What we do offer is support when the upgrade is needed.